 During the 1st world war in Europe (1914-1918) the production of these calendars had pretty much stopped, and it was not until now, that the demand for them was beginning to rise again along with the German economy.

-Different kinds of Advent calendars with various designs, and in all kind of sizes and price ranges began to be sold each year in Germany during the 1920s.
+Different kinds of Advent calendars with various designs, and in all kinds of sizes and price ranges began to be sold each year in Germany during the 1920s.
 The Advent calendars slowly began to be something that the common man would purchase for his children.

 Around the year 1926, the first Advent calendar with chocolate came to the market in Germany.
-It was again the innovative company Reichhold & Lang who had come up with the idea to purchase 20 different pieces of chocolate from the company Stollwerck, and put into their Advent calendar for Christmas called ”The Christmas Rose”.
+It was again the innovative company Reichhold & Lang who had come up with the idea to purchase 20 different pieces of chocolate from the company Stollwerck, and put them into their Advent calendar for Christmas called ”The Christmas Rose”.